urazovm/thcipriani.github.com/_posts/2012-10-21-move-existing-website-to-git.md

 <h2>Step One:</h2>
 <strong>RSync your site to your local development environment.</strong>

-In order to begin to develop locally (and break the old cowboy-coding habits that you&#8217;ve undoubtedly developed over the years) you need a local copy of your site.
+In order to begin to develop locally (and break the old <a href="http://www.bnj.com/cowboy-coding-pink-sombrero/" target="_blank">cowboy-coding</a> habits that you&#8217;ve undoubtedly developed over the years) you need a local copy of your site.